decentology/hyperverse-docs/docs/basics/about.md

 ## Getting started

-To get started with npm, you can create an account, which will be available at http://www.npmjs.com/~*yourusername*.
+To get started with Hyperverse, you can create an account, which will be available at http://www.hyperverse.dev/~*yourusername*.

-After you set up an npm account, the next step is to use the command line interface (CLI) to install npm.
+After you set up a Hyperverse account, the next step is to use the command line interface (CLI) to install hyperverse.
 We look forward to seeing what you create!

-Sharing packages and collaborating with others
+## Sharing packages and collaborating with others

 If you choose to share your packages publicly, there is no cost.
 To use and share private packages, you need to upgrade your account.
-To share with others, create organizations, called npm organizations, and invite others to work with you, privately (for a fee) or publicly (for free).
+To share with others, create organizations, called Hyperverse organizations, and invite others to work with you, privately (for a fee) or publicly (for free).

-You can also use a private npm package registry like GitHub Packages or the open source Verdaccio project.
+You can also use a private Hyperverse package registry like GitHub Packages or the open source Verdaccio project.
 This lets you develop packages internally that are not shared publicly.

-Learn more
+## Learn more

-To learn more about npm as a product, upcoming new features, and interesting uses of npm, sign up for our newsletter at npm-weekly, and be sure to follow @npmjs on Twitter.
+To learn more about Hyperverse as a product, upcoming new features, and interesting uses of the Hyperverse, sign up for our newsletter at hyperverse-weekly, and be sure to follow @hyperverse on Twitter.

 For mentoring, tutorials, and learning, visit node school.
 Consider attending or hosting a nodeschool event (usually free!) at a site near you, or use the self-help tools you can find on the site.